 Mentioned above - IOC/GOOS, IMO, CTBTO at the international level.
 National ocean agencies have been somewhat disappointing, reflecting the ambiguity within nations for responsibility for ocean noise.
 The UN Decade of Ocean Science for Sustainable Development looked like it might become a valuable partner, but is itself struggling to grow.

-5. MAJOR LESSONS LEARNED: What are major lessons learned? (one sentence each, not more than 100 words total) What actions or events or developments or results especially stand out?
+5. MAJOR LESSONS LEARNED: What are major lessons learned?
+What actions or events or developments or results especially stand out?